fastaichina/jupyterhub/docs/getting-started.md

 The Hub authenticates its requests to the proxy via an environment variable, `CONFIGPROXY_AUTH_TOKEN`.
-If you want to be able to start or restart the proxy or Hub independently of each other (not always necessary), you must set this environment variable before starting the server:
+If you want to be able to start or restart the proxy or Hub independently of each other (not always necessary), you must set this environment variable for both the hub and proxy:

 ```bash
 export CONFIGPROXY_AUTH_TOKEN=`openssl rand -hex 32`